 - Kick fossil fuels out of politics

 Extortionate and rising energy prices.
-Climate change.
-A struggling economy.
+A climate crisis.
+An economy based on fossil fuels.

 These issues are affecting us all and are more connected than the other parties would have you believe.
 But there are solutions that target all three.

 "Even the experts, even the people who are in the forefront of the fracking ideology are saying it's not going to lead to lower prices.
 So if you want lower prices you need to go down the renewable route”